yaelhayem/TDSADH18/docs/Elk_candy_closed_article.md

 86th Street Loses German Holdout And Its Marzipan
 ===

 &nbsp;Customers spilled out of Elk Candy onto the sidewalk in front of 240 East 86th Street a week before Easter.
 More than 500 a day were coming for homemade marzipan and chocolate confections -- bunnies, eggs and pigs.
 A sign in the window said the 64-year-old shop was closing for good.

 &nbsp;''The line wouldn't break,'' said Anton Lulgjuraj, the 24-year-old owner, who inherited the shop from his father.
-&nbsp;''The line wouldn't break,'' said Anton Lulgjuraj, the 24-year-old owner, who inherited the shop from his father.